plumvillage/newsletter/src/en/articles/Interview with Richard Brady-final edited by Richard.md

 ﻿---
-title: Interview with Richard Brady
+title: An Interview with Richard Brady
 author: Richard Brady
 ---

-## Interview with Richard Brady

 *Richard (True Dharma Bridge) is a retired high school math teacher, and a lay Dharma teacher in the Plum Village tradition.
 He is also a retreat leader, writer, educational consultant, and coordinator of the Wake Up Schools Level II Program in North America and he recently wrote a book titled “Walking the Teacher's Path with Mindfulness - Stories for Reflection and Action”.
 This is an excerpt from a longer interview of Richard conducted by Kaira Jewel Lingo in August 2021, hosted by Wake Up Schools, Plum Village.
 You may see the full interview at* [*https://youtu.be/o68kYh2N_U4*](https://youtu.be/o68kYh2N_U4)